 effective, but more costly too.

-CAUTION!
-Vitamin C can be unstable when it becomes oxidized.
+NOTE - Vitamin C can be unstable when it becomes oxidized.
 When this happens, it becomes ineffective and can cause skin damage.
 In its unstable form, it can cause free radical damage.
 A yellowish tint may indicate an advanced stage of oxidization.
 Check expiration dates on skin care products.
 Throw out outdated products.
-Only buy products that are sealed tightly and properly stored.
-Store your product in a dark, dry, cool location.
+Buy products that are sealed tightly and properly stored.
+Store product in a dark, dry, cool location.
 Sunlight, heat, air and time can destabilize products with vitamin C.

 CAUTION!
 Vitamin C may be irritating to some.
 If you experience rashes, redness, small bumps or any discomfort discontinue product use immediately.
 Contact your health care provider, if needed.

 Fresh goat milk can be handcrafted into homemade skin care products.
 Use it for making homemade soap!
 Handmade experts confirm that goat milk is the key ingredient that makes a difference between regular handmade soap and a miraculous luxury item.
 Goats milk soap is natural moisturizer.
 It has benefits of vitamins A, B, C, D, E and K!
 Most people notice a difference between regular, commercial, soap and homemade goats milk soap the very first time they use it!